jmcollin78/versatile_thermostat/.github/ISSUE_TEMPLATE/issue.md

 ---

+> Please read carefuly this instructions and fill this form before writing an issue.
+It helps me to help you.

 <!-- This template will allow the maintainer to be efficient and post the more accurante response as possible.
 There is many types / modes / configuration possible, so the analysis can be very tricky.
 If don't follow this template, your issue could be rejected without any message.
 Please help me to help you. -->

 <!-- Before you open a new issue, search through the existing issues to see if others have had the same problem.